TIDDLYWINKS: FREQUENTLY ASKED QUESTIONS

 The game spread across the Atlantic in 1962 when Oxford undertook a tiddlywinks tour of the United States under the sponsorship of Guinness.
 The North American Tiddlywinks Association (NATwA) was formed in 1966 with founders from both USA and Canada.
 The game took particularly strong root at the Massachusetts Institute of Technology, and the early development of most American players can still be traced to MIT today.

 The first serious trans-Atlantic contact was established in 1972, when a team from MIT toured the UK.
 The success of the Americans shocked complacent Britons.
 Competition started at the highest level, the World Singles, in 1973.
 A challenge system was agreed between ETwA and the corresponding North American equivalent (NATwA).
 The supreme ruling body in world contests is the International Federation of Tiddlywinks Associations (IFTwA).
 To challenge at world level, a player must win one of the national titles, or finish as the highest placed home player behind a foreign winner.
-There have been 74 World Singles contests to date.
+There have been 76 World Singles contests to date.
 The Americans dominated all the early matches, and it was not until the 22nd contest when a Briton won for the first time.
 Since then the top Britons and Americans have been closely matched.
-After the establishment of the World Singles, a World Pairs event followed, and there have now been 47 World Pairs contests.
+After the establishment of the World Singles, a World Pairs event followed, and there have now been 49 World Pairs contests.
 International matches have been played occasionally since 1972.
 Most recently, England defeated America in September 2010.

 During its brief history, winks has enjoyed variable levels of interest.
-Today the strongholds in Britain are at Cambridge, York and London, with occasional activity in other parts of the UK.
+Today the strongholds in Britain are at Cambridge, Oxford and London, with occasional activity in other parts of the UK.
 In America, there has been a tradition of tiddlywinks in Washington DC, Boston, and Ithaca.
 The standard of play at national competitions is extremely high even though the number of participants is lower than, say, 10 years ago.
 All it takes to start a club is a couple of keen people in the same place at the same time, so it is hoped that winking interest will rise again.

 Subject: 5.
 What do all these silly words mean?